joyracheal/JoyRacheal/README.md

 <!--
 **joyracheal/JoyRacheal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-Here are some ideas to get you started:
-## I'm a front-end developer and User experience designer with interest in web3 technologies :sparkles::dizzy:.
-I reall enjoy learning new skills and building projecs, I like coding with react, designing my UI wth figma and contributing to open source in general
+I'm a front-end developer and user experience designer with an interest in web3 technologies: sparkles: :dizzy:.
+I really enjoy learning new skills and building projects.
+I like coding with React, designing my UI with Figma, and contributing to open source in general.

 - 👯 I’m looking to collaborate on open source and web3 projects
-- 💬 Ask me about UX, User research, Javascript, ReactJS,Blcokchain, Open Source...
+- 💬 Ask me about UX, User research, Javascript, ReactJS, Blcokchain, Open Source...

 ...
 - 📫 How to reach me :pushpin::confetti_ball:...